Runic Revolt Preview

 They sat there for a long while, neither of them speaking.
 Tessa watched wave after wave advance, kissing her toes before retreating back into the sea.
 The sun felt marvelous on her bronze skin, her long wavy hair blowing in the ocean breeze.

 “Love you Darren,” she murmured.
-She felt him stir, and give her a squeeze.
+She felt him stir, then give her a squeeze.

 “Love you too sis.”